How can we help you?

 The government has delivered on its promise to introduce legislation - the Employment Rights Bill (the Bill) - within the first 100 days in government!
 It has also published a policy paper, 'Next Steps to Make Work Pay', which sets out details of the reforms in the Bill, as well as other non-statutory measures, including codes of practice and consultations which it plans to implement during its time in office.

 The government can't be accused of lacking ambition with these reforms, but one thing is certain, it won't be an overnight process.
 The Bill itself is not expected to pass into law until next summer and many of the changes will not come into force until further regulations are made (currently no earlier than 2026 and changes to unfair dismissal no earlier than autumn 2026).
-The government expects to begin consulting on the reforms in 2025.
+The government has already started consultation on the reforms and will continue to do so in 2025.

 The Bill is 158 pages long, so we have summarised the provisions below.
 We have set out the current position and what has been proposed.